jakkra/ZSWatch/README.md

 - Done, press `Build Configuration`.

 ### Running and developing the ZSWatch SW without the actual ZSWatch HW
-This is possible, what you need is a [nRF5340-DK](https://www.digikey.se/en/products/detail/nordic-semiconductor-asa/NRF5340-DK/13544603) and a breakout of the screen I use [https://www.waveshare.com/1.28inch-touch-lcd.htm](https://www.waveshare.com/1.28inch-touch-lcd.htm).
+This is possible, what you need is a [nRF5340-DK](https://www.digikey.se/en/products/detail/nordic-semiconductor-asa/NRF5340-DK/13544603) (or EVK-NORA-B1) and a breakout of the screen I use [https://www.waveshare.com/1.28inch-touch-lcd.htm](https://www.waveshare.com/1.28inch-touch-lcd.htm).
 <br>
 You may also add _any_ of the sensors on the ZSWatch, Sparkfun for example have them all:<br>
 [BMI270](https://www.sparkfun.com/products/17353)